mfukushim/map-traveler-mcp/README.md

   https://modelcontextprotocol.io/specification/2025-06-18/server/tools
 - Fixed an issue where some functions, such as SNS functions, could not be called regardless of the env settings due to an initialization error.

+- Added support for Streamable-http.
+This was done in a hurry, so if you experience any issues, please consider using version 0.0.81 or similar.

 [![MseeP.ai Security Assessment Badge](https://mseep.net/pr/mfukushim-map-traveler-mcp-badge.png)](https://mseep.ai/app/mfukushim-map-traveler-mcp)